 - (b) To accommodate projected needs for residential, employment, and other lands in order to achieve a complete community with an appropriate mix of jobs, local services, housing, open space, schools, and recreation opportunities. - (c) To encourage and accommodate the continued expansion and diversification of the City's economic base with regard to the industrial, commercial, tourism, and institutional sectors in order to strengthen the City's role as the area's principal employment centre and to achieve an appropriate balance between employment and residential land uses. - (e) To direct growth to take advantage of existing services and infrastructure where possible, and to minimize the cost of infrastructure extension.

 The subject application adds both local services and recreation opportunities to the City of Barrie.
-It adds an expanded institutional sector to the area, creating a balance between employment and residential land uses.
-The redevelopment on the existing and adjacent sites takes advantage of the existing services and infrastructure.
+It adds an expanded institutional sector to the area, creating a balance between employment and residential land infrastructure.